Joe Hart signs two-year contract with Burnley

 Hart made 348 appearances for City and won two Premier League titles with the club.

-Pope, who was part of England’s World Cup squad in Russia but did not play, suffered a dislocated shoulder in a Europa League match against Aberdeen and faces several months on the sidelines.
+Pope, who was part of England’s World Cup squad in Russia but did not play, suffered a dislocated shoulder in a Europa League qualifying match against Aberdeen last month and faces several months on the sidelines.

 Heaton missed most of last season with a similar injury and his return has been hampered by a calf problem.